ankannn10/makemore/MLP/README.md

 Calculates the loss using cross-entropy between predicted and actual character labels.
 Updates weights and biases in both automatic and manual backpropagation routines using gradient descent.
 Tracks training loss every 10,000 steps.
+### Manual backpropagation:
+Implementing the backpropagation algorithm from scratch to compute gradients and update model parameters.

 ## 5. Evaluation and Sampling: